Caregiver Coaching (Minnesota model)

 What is a Caregiver Coach?

-- A coach can help you bridge the gap between knowing what you can be doing in your caregiving role to putting that information into action.
+A coach can help you bridge the gap between knowing what you can be doing in your caregiving role and putting that information to action.
+They also consider your needs and identify issues that are of concern to you.
+A coach also:

 How does coaching work?